 but I can promise you won’t have to face them alone.

 When you arrive at Schiphol airport, a chauffeur waits to pick you up at the arrival hall and brings you to your new place.
-I’ve already found a perfect furnished rental apartment in an expat-friendly neighbourhood.
+I’ve already secured a furnished rental apartment in an expat-friendly area.
 For an extra warm welcome, I stock your kitchen cupboard with Dutch treats and Rotterdam craft beer.
 You can kick back, relax and enjoy your first night in your new home.

-We explore your new neighbourhood together.
-I tell you more about the Dutch customs, habits and working culture.
-After all, the faster you feel at home in your new environment, the quicker you’ll integrate into local community.
+While we explore your neighbourhood, I share Rotterdam’s best-kept secrets and tell you more about the Dutch customs, habits and business culture.
+After all, the faster you feel at home in your new environment, the quicker you’ll integrate into the local community.
 In the beginning, things can take an unexpected turn.
 You seldom realise how strongly tied you are to the culture of your home country until you move abroad and are confronted with a culture and a different language.
-This is why we speak regularly to discuss your new experience and how I can support you moving forward.
+This is why we speak regularly to discuss your new experiences and how I can support you moving forward.

 Creating your social circle

 I’m used to being asked a wide variety of questions: from how to find a great barber to where to go for a nature getaway in the Netherlands.
-Don’t wrack your brain looking for answers to every single question when you can simply ask me.
+Don’t wrack your brain looking for answers to every single question or turn simple errands into a scavenger hunt when you can simply ask me.
 As your guide and buddy, I’m happy to share my personal tips and introduce you to my favourite hotspots in Rotterdam.
-As we say in the Netherlands, “lekker makkelijk (nice and easy)!”.
+Easy peasy.

 SparkLing One services